JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 # Doctests

-Documenter will, by default, try to run `jldoctest` code blocks that it finds in the generated documentation.
+Documenter will, by default, run `jldoctest` code blocks that it finds and makes sure that the actual output matches what's in the doctest.
 This can help to avoid documentation examples from becoming outdated, incorrect, or misleading.
 It's recommended that as many of a package's examples be runnable by Documenter's doctest.

 This section of the manual outlines how to go about enabling doctests for code blocks in your package's documentation.